OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### DNS over TLS

-System-wide DNS over TLS support has been introduced since Android 9 (Pie).
+System-wide DNS over TLS support has been introduced since Android 9 (API level 28).
 It allows you to perform queries to DNS servers using the TLS protocol.
 A secure channel is established with the DNS server through which the DNS query is sent.
 This assures that no sensitive data is exposed during a DNS lookup.

 Further information is available on the [Android Developers blog](https://android-developers.googleblog.com/2018/04/dns-over-tls-support-in-android-p.html).